michellel7435/sep10-freedom-project/blog/entry02.md

 There was consideration where I want to do other topics like law but I think to myself which would be more important for my viewers.
 It was between law or neuroendoscopy so i chose neuroendoscopy because I found it beneficial and it was a topic I am into.
 Creating the topic neuroendoscopy can impact people's knowledge on this and help them give a visual of what I created.
 I don't think there would be a negative impact of what I create but some may disagree of what I create.
 Consideration can be important to know what our viewers will think or what they will see.

 ## Next Steps
+I would like to be able to add on to what I have already and make it into something bigger and understable as my next step.